Positive Punishment Techniques And Effects On Behavior

 - Positive reinforcement: Adding something to encourage desired behavior

-- Negative punishment: Taking something to discourage unwanted behavior
+- Negative punishment: Taking something to discourage behavior that is unwanted

 - Negative reinforcement: Taking something to encourage desired behavior

+With a bit of knowledge from behavioral psychology, you can limit your child’s unwanted behaviors.
 You may actively discourage unwanted behavior when you use positive punishment methods with your child.
-On its own, this strategy can effectively modify your child’s behavior, but when combined with positive reinforcement, you may see significant changes in your child.
-Positive reinforcement normally adds a reward for good behavior, such as an allowance for completing household chores or a set monetary compensation for good grades on a report card.
-By discouraging unwanted behaviors and rewarding desired behaviors, you can offer your child a clear, unobstructed path, should they choose to take it.
+On its own, this can be an effective tool to modify your child’s behavior and promote positive outcomes, according to Skinner’s operant conditioning theory, but when combined with positive reinforcement techniques, you may see significant changes in your child.
+Positive reinforcement can promote positive behavior by adding a reward or pleasant consequence for a desired outcome, such as an allowance for completing household chores or a set monetary compensation for good grades on a report card.
+By discouraging unwanted behaviors and rewarding positive behavior, you can offer your child a clear, unobstructed path, should they choose to take it.

 You can influence your child’s behavior in many ways with positive punishment.
-Here are some standard methods you may wish to try.
+There could be many examples in daily life, but here are some standard methods you may wish to try.

-- Marker System: This system is often used in schools.
-Write the child’s name on a board and add marks for each incidence of bad behavior.
-If they finish the day with no marks, they receive a reward.
+This system is often used in school districts nationwide.
+Write the child’s name on a board and add marks for each incidence of bad behavior or breaking school rules.
+If they finish the day with no marks, they receive a reward like extra screen time or free time, for example.

-- Scolding: Reprimanding your child for misbehavior can be a standard parenting strategy.
-Some parents may escalate to yelling at their children.
+Reprimanding your child for misbehavior can be a standard parenting strategy.
+Some parents may escalate to yelling verbal reprimands at their children.
 While this tactic can be public or not, some psychologists suggest public embarrassment can be a traumatizing experience.
-Scolding in public can be a form of vicarious punishment.
+Scolding in public or a teacher scolding a child in a classroom can be a form of vicarious punishment.
 Though it can change the child’s behavior at times, potential problems can come along with it.

-- Additional Chores: Adding chores to your child’s to-do list can be a positive punishment.
+Adding an unpleasant task to the list of chores your child performs can be a positive punishment.
 It may keep your child active while contributing to the maintenance of your household and avoiding the isolation of a lengthy time-out.

-- Grounding: Preventing a child from attending a desired event can effectively deter bad behavior but can easily cross the line into a negative punishment.
+- Grounding: When a teen misses curfew, you could keep them from attending a desired event to effectively deter bad behavior, but this can easily cross the line into a negative punishment or be seen as an aversive stimulus.
 Grounding them in their room may be more appropriate, but this is one method that can have vague boundaries.

 - Early Bedtime Or Extra Nap: Younger children often view losing time to sleep when they could play as unfavorable, so early bedtimes and extra naps can be effective as positive punishments.